tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 ## Intro to API

 - Look at white boards
-- Look at star wars api
+- Then go to star wars api, Look at objects and returned data
 - we will use axios today to make these requests.
 - go to <https://swapi.dev/>
 - <https://swapi.dev/api/people/?pag=1>